polylogyx/platform-docs/02_Provisioning_Polylogyx_Server/Readme.md

 Upgrading the Server
 --------------------

-Upgrading the PolyLogyx server is manual process.
+PolyLogyx ESP CE can be upgraded from the earlier releases (v 1.17.5 onwards) through an upgrade script.

+The upgrade_script.sh script is part of the platform bundle.

+PolyLogyx ESP could also be upgraded manually.
 Complete these steps to perform an upgrade:

 1. Back up the certificate.crt and private.key files stored in the nginx directory in the installation directory.